revesansparole/pkglts/doc/option/sphinx/main.rst

 Extend basic documentation to use the sphinx_ set of tools.
 This option will use the 'default' theme by default instead of 'classic' to ensure that the right theme will be selected on readthedocs_.
+If the 'autodoc_dvlpt' parameter is set to True, then docstrings will also be compiled.

 Modifications
 -------------